KangboLu/Morse-Code-Translator/README.md

 1. Translate English into Morse Code

-2. Tanslate Morse Code into English
+2. Translate Morse Code into English

 3. Input English text file and translate it into Morse Code text file, and it works both way.